William John Arthur Charles James Cavendish-Bentinck, 6th Duke of Portland1

 William George Frederick Cavendish-Bentinck was born on 26 August 1856.1 He was the son of Rt.
 Hon.
 George Augustus Frederick Cavendish-Bentinck and Prudentia Penelope Leslie.1 He married Ruth Mary St. Maur, daughter of Edward Adolphus Ferdinand St. Maur, Earl St. Maur and Rosina Elizabeth Swan, on 8 August 1887.1 He died on 13 November 1948 at age 92.1

-William George Frederick Cavendish-Bentinck was educated at Westminster College, Westminster, London, England.1 He held the office of Trustee of the British Museum.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, England, in 1878 with a Bachelor of Arts (B.A.).1 He was admitted to Lincoln's Inn in 1879 entitled to practice as a barrister.1 He was Secretary of the Royal Commission on Education between 1886 and 1888.1 He gained the rank of Lieutenant in the service of the Sherwood Rangers Yeomanry Cavalry.1 He was invested as a Fellow, Society of Antiquaries (F.S.A.).1 He held the office of Justice of the Peace (J.P.) for Dorset.1
+He was educated at Westminster School, Westminster, London, EnglandG.1 He held the office of Trustee of the British Museum.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1878 with a Bachelor of Arts (B.A.)1 He was admitted to Lincoln's Inn in 1879 entitled to practise as a barrister.1 He was Secretary of the Royal Commission on Education between 1886 and 1888.1 He gained the rank of Lieutenant in the Sherwood Rangers Yeomanry Cavalry.1 He was appointed Fellow, Society of Antiquaries (F.S.A.)1 He held the office of Justice of the Peace (J.P.) for Dorset.1

 Children of William George Frederick Cavendish-Bentinck and Ruth Mary St. Maur